vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 - Block unverified file download: `Yes`

-## Run the "Windows Defender Cache Maintenance" scheduled task
+## Run the Windows Defender Cache Maintenance scheduled task

 Optimize the "Windows Defender Cache Maintenance" scheduled task for non-persistent and/or persistent VDI environments.
 Run this task on the main image before sealing.